reymon359/how-to-live/advices/Don't judge the whole by the part/index.md

 ---
-name: 'Don't judge the whole by the part'
+name: "Don't judge the whole by the part"
-Categories: ['Respect', 'Community', 'Relationships', 'Open mindness']
+Categories: ['Respect', 'Community', 'Relationships', 'Open-mindedness']
 ---
 # Don't judge the whole by the part

-You cannot judge a group by one person from it.
+You cannot judge a group of people by one person from it.

 The same goes by judging a person just for being part of a country, group, community, ...
 All of us are different and have different opinions and beliefs.

-This also goes with other things, just because you have visited a city from a country you can not judge the whole country.
-Or just because you tried a local food you didn't like from a country you can not say you dislike the whole country's food.
+This applies to not just people.
+Just because you have visited a city from a country, you can not judge the whole country.
+Or, just because you tried a meal from a country, you shouldn't dislike the whole country's food.

+Try new things and look for new experiences to open your mind.

 ## Quotes